Bateman's

 Oast House shop filled with gifts, homeware, toys, plants and local artisan products.
 Special range of Kipling books.
 Second-hand bookshop stocked with pre-loved books.

-Pooch passport is back!
-Explore new places with your furry friend until 28 February 2025.
+Explore new places with your furry friend until 28 February 2026.
 Pick up your pooch passport from visitor reception and discover new places with your best friend.
 Collect stamps at every participating National Trust property and as a reward, your loyal companion will receive delicious treats.
-Earn six stamps for a bag of Forthglade dog treats, and reach twelve for a cosy National Trust dog snood.
+Earn six stamps for a bag of Forthglade dog treats, and reach twelve for a loyal explorer dog tag.
 Forthglade is a National Trust partner and has generously supported us in this programme by providing treats.

 There’s plenty of things to see and do waiting to be discovered at Bateman's.
 With its beautiful garden and a host of family-friendly events all year round, it's the perfect day out.